If you have high blood pressure and your condition is well controlled with medication, you may easily qualify for preferred rates.

 Thick, Torn, or Narrow Blood Vessels in the Eyes:

 If your eye’s blood vessels are affected, it can cause partial or complete vision loss.
+This is another good reason to maintain controlled hypertension.

 High blood pressure can cause your blood vessels to weaken and bulge out of shape, forming what is known as an aneurysm.
 The main problem is if an aneurysm ruptures, it can be fatal.
 Unfortunately, a person will often hemorrhage to death before they can get to a hospital.
+Elevated blood pressure can cause these aneurysms to start and steadily get more intense until they can burst from the steadily rising pressure.

 Restricted blood flow to the kidneys caused by hypertension can cause kidney damage or complete failure, which is also life-threatening.
+There is a direct correlation between your kidneys and elevated blood pressure.

 Memory and Comprehension Issues: